RVamsidhar/cineflix-movie-app/README.md

-# CINEFLIX
+# CINEFLIM

-A simple movie website to discover and search movies, read movie ratings and genres etc
+Discover your favorite movies with Cineflim - an online platform that makes it easy to search for movies

 ## Tech Stack